-While a number of the pension plans in our survey have introduced liability driven investment strategies in previous years, some continue to hold sizeable allocations to growth assets, retaining the associated investment risks.
+The gradual move away from growth assets to protection assets continues in 2017, though there are exceptions and significant investment risks remain.
 In view of the recent improvements in funding levels, companies may wish to consider working with trustees to accelerate their investment de-risking to help lock in the current funding levels and protect against future falls in investment markets.

-Most companies in our survey saw an increase in benefit payments in 2017 over 2016: a 21% increase at the aggregate level, which we believe reflects increased member interest in accessing their pension benefits more flexibly.
-Companies should be considering whether now could be an appropriate time to run liability management exercises to remove further risk from their pension plans.
+Most companies in our survey saw an increase in benefit payments in 2017 over 2016: a 24% increase at the aggregate level, reflecting increased member interest in accessing their pension benefits more flexibly.
+Companies should be considering whether now could be an appropriate time to run liability management. exercises to remove further risk from their pension plans.

 Cash contribution requirements remain significant.
-For many of the companies in our survey these relate mainly to past service deficits - and for almost half of them contributions are for past service deficits only, as their UK employees are enrolled in DC plans for future benefit accrual.
+For many of the companies in our survey these relate mainly to past service deficits.
 The Pensions Regulator (TPR) is also paying increased attention to the level of dividends paid to shareholders (including payments from UK subsidiaries to their overseas parent companies) compared to the level of deficit contributions paid to the pension plan.
 As a result, as part of pension plan funding negotiations, companies may see their UK pension trustees asking for additional deficit contributions if dividend payments rise above certain levels.

-We hope you will find our report both interesting and useful as a benchmark of your UK pension exposure against other Dutch listed companies.
+We hope you will find our report both interesting and useful as a benchmark of your UK pension exposure against other Southern European listed companies.